seanivore/freelance-payments/assets/docs/MODULAR_REFACTOR_PLANNING.md

 },
   /* all of the above fills in page templates dynamically and require nothing other than manifest build to display — NOTE if needed, dynamic pages can pull from ANYWHERE on the entire JSON */

-  /* all of the below fill in Stripe Catalog entries and require a updated flag to direct automations or active:true/false fields, to archive when paid — NOTE if needed, any other fields can fill in a Stripe API call value IF they WILL NOT need later updates */
+  /* all of the below fill in Stripe Catalog entries and require a sync flag to direct automations or active:true/false fields, to archive when paid — NOTE if needed, any other fields can fill in a Stripe API call value IF they WILL NOT need later updates */

   // === STRIPE PRODUCT OBJECT ===
 "product": {